-- Ask your elected leadership to issue a formal proclamation in support of National Cyber Security Awareness Month, observed nationwide in October 2013.
+- Ask your elected leadership to issue a formal proclamation in support of National Cyber Security Awareness Month, observed nationwide each October.
 Hold a public event for the proclamation signing and invite the local media to discuss ways your agency has helped the community improve its online safety.
-Download the 2013 local government proclamation template.
+Download the local government proclamation template.

 - Hold a town hall discussion for your business community to discuss the importance of having strong cybersecurity measures in place.
 Small- and medium-sized independent businesses are among the most frequently targets of cybercriminals.
 Share resources for small businesses from private-sector parties and federal government agencies, including the FBI, FTC and FEMA.

 …all month long:

 - Review and update your agency’s acceptable use policy for computers, mobile devices and networks.